 Different lines of thought exist as to why airway clearance vests are effective at mobilizing secretions to clear the airways.
-The first is that the HFCWO device increases the air-liquid sheer forces during expiration (outbreath) to improve mucus removal.
-The second is the very oscillation of the airway walls loosen secretions to improve air-liquid flow.
-Finally, the device is believed to boost ciliary beating to change the nature of bronchial secretions, making them less thick and sticky and, hence, easier to expel.2
+The first is that the HFCWO device increases the air-liquid sheer forces during expiration (breathing out) to improve mucus removal.
+The second is the oscillation of the airway walls loosens secretions to improve air-liquid flow.
+Finally, the device is believed to boost ciliary beating to change the nature of bronchial secretions, making them less thick and sticky and, hence, easier to expel.

 Most of these devices use air bladder technology, requiring connection to an external generator that delivers the air pulses that squeeze and release the chest.
 A newer device, called the AffloVest, uses individual oscillators built into the vest, and is battery powered so a generator is not required, making it a more portable device.

 A clinical trial (NCT04266873) is testing the efficacy of the AffloVest in 30 bronchiectasis patients.
 Participants will use the AffloVest for 30 minutes, twice a day for six months.
 The study is recruiting patients from the United Kingdom and has a targeted completion date of December 2020.